 Script kiddies pwn 1000s of Windows boxes using leaked NSA hack tools

-The NSA's Equation Group hacking tools, leaked last Friday by the Shadow Brokers, have been used to infect thousands of Windows machines, we're told.
+The NSA's Equation Group hacking tools, leaked last Friday by the Shadow Brokers, have now been used to infect thousands of Windows machines worldwide, we're told.

+On Thursday, Dan Tentler, founder of security shop Phobos Group, told The Register he's seen rising numbers of boxes on the public internet showing signs they have DOUBLEPULSAR installed on them.
+These hijacked machines can be used to sling malware, spam netizens, launch further attacks on other victims, and so on.

-Microsoft patched the SMB Server vulnerability (MS17-010) that ETERNALBLUE exploits in March, but it's clear that people have been slow to apply the critical update, are unable to do so, or possibly just don't care.
+In March, Microsoft patched the SMB Server vulnerability (MS17-010) exploited by ETERNALBLUE, and it's clear that some people have been slow to apply the critical update, are unable to do so, or possibly just don't care.

 Tentler said that a preliminary scan of the public internet on Thursday using Shodan.io revealed 15,196 infections, with four-fifths of those coming from IP ranges in the US.
-Numbers are increasing with each followup scan.
+These numbers increase with each followup scan.
 A DOUBLEPULSAR-riddled system can be identified by the way it responds to a special ping to port 445.

 Some people just want to watch the world burn ...
 Dan's stats showing DOUBLEPULSAR infections